Table of Contents

 Foods to avoid during stress

 Adrenaline or Epinephrine is a hormone and a neurotransmitter which is secreted from adrenaline glands situated above each kidney in stress.
-It has effects on heart, liver, lungs and tissues.
+It has effects on heart, the liver, lungs and tissues.

 When in blood stream it increases heart beat, blood pressure, sugar level, muscle activity and constrict blood vessels.
 This is done in response to stress so as the person can fight or flight the situation.
-So when already in stress avoid the food that further stimulate adrenaline because that can have adverse affect on body.
+So when already in stress avoid the food that further stimulate adrenaline because that can have adverse affect on the body.

 Alcohol and secretion of adrenaline is related.
 Alcohol stimulates this hormone secretion and the result can be nausea, head pain and paleness.